 ‘In accepting this challenge to suffer bravely, life has a meaning up to the last moment, and it retains this meaning literally to the end.’

-“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder.
+“What is the meaning of life?” can be a troubling inquiry, especially for someone struggling with a mood or anxiety disorder – in these days, no less.

 And then, there may be silence.

 Fact is, I believe most of us do what we do because, well, that’s what we do.
-But for many (including moi), that doesn’t cut it.
-And if we can’t manage to come up with even a morsel of meaning in life, living becomes a dicey proposition.
+But for many of us, that doesn’t cut it.
+And if we can’t manage to come up with even a morsel of meaning in life, “living” becomes a dicey proposition.

-In the midst of a horribly callin’-it-in “life” a dozen or so years ago, I turned to a book I’d blown-off in the past: Man’s Search For Meaning, by the great 20th Century psychiatrist, theorist, and professor Viktor Frankl.
+In the midst of a horribly callin’-it-in “life” some 15 years ago, I turned to a book I’d blown-off in the past: Man’s Search For Meaning, by the great 20th century psychiatrist, theorist, and professor, Viktor Frankl.

 If you haven’t read it, I’d encourage you to do so.